nharn85/nfl_events_plugin/README.md

 # NFL Events Plugin

 This views data will be used to display a new JSON array combining the scoreboard API endpoint data, and the team rankings endpoint data.

+**Configure:**

+`/admin/config/services/nfl-events-plugin-configuration`

 **URL:**